data-engineering-best-practices

 Modern data warehousing solutions, such as Snowflake and Google BigQuery, are designed to handle vast amounts of data with scalability and efficiency in mind.
 These platforms provide flexibility and performance advantages over traditional data warehouses.

-Using modern data warehousing solutions helps businesses process and analyze large datasets efficiently, driving real-time insights.
+Using modern data warehousing solutions and a robust data warehouse strategy helps businesses process and analyze large datasets efficiently, driving real-time insights.

 • Separation of Storage and Compute: Use warehouses like Snowflake that separate storage and compute, allowing for independent scaling and cost optimization.